 - Being in heated environments can lead to us getting dehydrated which can be disguised as feelings of hunger, tiredness or a lack of energy.
-If drinking cold water in cold weather is unappealing, you can swap it for hot water and infuse it with lemon and ginger for a refreshing winter drink.
+If drinking cold water in cold weather is unappealing, we can swap it for hot water and infuse it with lemon and ginger or mint for a refreshing winter drink.

 Find more tips to help look after our mental health

 Many other tips to help look after our mental health are available on our website – please have a browse by following the link provided in the image above.

 Recent articles on our blog....